 What exactly do they treat at the Wilce Student Health Center?

-The Wilce Student Health Center provides a wide range of services, including general care, OB/GYN care, STD testing, allergy testing, vision, and dental care.
-For a full list of their services, please see their website.
+The Wilce Student Health Center provides a wide range of services, including general care, OB/GYN care, STI testing, allergy testing, vision care and dental care.
+For a full list of their services, please visit the Student Health Services website.

 How do I make a medical/dental/vision appointment?

-The easiest way to make an on-campus appointment is to call the Wilce Student Health Center at (614) 292-4321.
+The easiest way to make an on-campus appointment is to schedule online via My BuckMD or by phone at 614-292-4321.
+(Due to COVID-19, the Wilce Student Health Center has implemented some changes to scheduling and appointment procedure.)

 Whom do I contact if I want counseling?

-For counseling, contact the Office of Student Life: Counseling and Consultation Service at (614) 292-5766.
-For more information, visit their website.
+For counseling, contact Counseling and Consultation Service at (614) 292-5766.
+For more information, visit the Counseling and Consultation Services website.

-I want to be treated off of campus—are there any tips for helping me navigate that using Aetna’s health insurance?
+I want to be treated off of campus—are there any tips for helping me navigate that using Student Health Insurance?

 Where can I find information about my retirement benefits?

-For information about retirement benefits, go to page 25 of the Office of Human Resources’ Graduate Associate Benefits Overview [pdf].
+For basic information about retirement benefits, check out the first page of the Office of Human Resources Graduate Associate Benefits Guide [pdf].

 I don’t want to enroll in retirement benefits.
 How do I get out of it?

-What is the minimum number of hours for which a graduate student who is teaching (known as a graduate teaching associate, or GTA) needs to be registered?
+What is the minimum number of hours for which a funded graduate student needs to be registered?

 I understand that there is a minimum number of hours I must take--but is there a maximum I can take?